Most Beautiful Capital Cities of the World

 Lok Virsa Museum

 I mentioned before in this article that Islamabad is a new city, and lacks a single culture and heritage, which is true to the core.
 It is home to people from all over Pakistan, and they share their own unique cultures.
-However, if you want to find some cultural and historical display, Islamabad won’t disappoint you.
+However, if you want to find some cultural and historical displays, Islamabad won’t disappoint you.
 The Lok Virsa Museum is a perfect place to see the rich cultural heritage of Pakistan.
-It exhibits multiple lifestyles of the citizens of Pakistan.
-Although you will not be allowed to take photos in the premises of this museum, I can totally vouch for it.
+It exhibits the multiple lifestyles of the citizens of Pakistan.
+Although you will not be allowed to take photos on the premises of this museum, I can totally vouch for it.
 Your time and money will become an investment and this place will impress you beyond any description.

-This monument is a proud significant site of not only Islamabad but also for the whole country.
+This monument is a proud significant site not only in Islamabad but also for the whole country.
 It is designed like a flower, with four petals that show their four provinces (Sindh, Punjab, Balochistan, and Khyber-Pakhtunkhwa), and 3 smaller petals that represent their autonomous territories of Gilgit Baltistan, Azad Kashmir, and Federally Administered Tribal Areas or FATA).
 Now FATA is part of Khyber-Pakhtunkhwa.
 This place is truly amazing, and stopping there for a few snaps is surely worth your time.

 Pakistan Monument Museum

 Just opposite Pakistan Monument is a wax museum, where you can see and learn about the complete history of Pakistan.
-So after visiting Pakistan Monument, I recommend you to make it a more than the stopover and visit this wax museum too.
-So your stop will approximately 30 minutes longer.
+So after visiting Pakistan Monument, I recommend you to make it more than the stopover and visit this wax museum too.
+So your stop will be approximately 30 minutes longer.